-The Director of Operations is responsible for establishing procedures that are consistent with requirements for safekeeping and handling customer funds and securities.
+Operations is responsible for establishing procedures that are consistent with requirements for safekeeping and handling customer funds and securities.
 With regard to clearing firm accounts, customer funds and securities shall be promptly delivered to the clearing firm by noon of the next business day.
 When customer checks or securities are held at the Firm overnight, the checks and securities will be held in a safe in Operations.
+When customer checks or securities are held at the branch overnight, the checks and securities will be held in a safe or locked location in the branch.